Frequently Asked Questions PhD in Rehabilitation Sciences

 Q: How does the doctoral fellowship work?

-A: In cases where students need funding to defray living expenses, every effort is made to offer a doctoral fellowship is a clinical, teaching, and/or research job at the IHP or one of our affiliated clinical or research sites.
+A: In cases where students need funding to defray living expenses, every effort is made to offer a doctoral fellowship that is a clinical, teaching, and/or research job at the IHP or one of our affiliated clinical or research sites.
 The doctoral fellowships require approximately a 50% time commitment and are meant to provide income to defray living expenses for students while they are in the first two years of the doctoral program.
+Fellowships are not guaranteed for accepted students.

 Q: Can I keep my “old” job as my doctoral fellowship on a part-time basis if it is in the local Boston area?